Sutherland Elementary School

 Parent Teacher Organization (PTO)

 The goal of the Sutherland Parent Teacher Organization is to create awareness about the educational programs and to provide support for these programs.
 The interest and support of every parent/guardian is essential to the success of this organization.
 The P.T.O. sponsors several fund raising projects a year.
 Proceeds from these projects are used to purchase equipment, books, instructional supplies and entertainment for the development and enjoyment of the children.
-Plan on being an active participant.
+Please plan on being an active participant.
 Parental involvement at our school will create a better educational environment for our children.
 Come join the fun and watch our children and school grow.

 Back to Table of Contents